Metaswitch/ellis/docs/api.md

     /1/accounts/<username>/numbers/<SIP URI>/
     /1/accounts/<username>/numbers/<SIP URI>/password

-Make an empty POST to `/1/accounts/<username>/numbers/` to allocate a new number to an account.
+Make an POST request to `/1/accounts/<username>/numbers/` to allocate a new number to an account.
+Specify the following parameters in the body:

+    {
+      "pstn":             <boolean specifying if number should be a PSTN>, "private_id":       <private identity to associate this number with, null if none yet exists>
+    }

 Response

     {
-      "sip_uri":          <the SIP uri of the number>, "sip_username":     <the user portion of the SIP URI, i.e. exactly what the user should enter into the client>, "gab_listed":       true if the the number is listed in the global address book, "number":           <the phone number, currently, this will be equal to the sip_username>, "formatted_number": <the phone number formatted for local display>, "sip_password":     <a randomly-generated SIP password for the number, only available at creation>
+      "formatted_number": <the phone number formatted for local display>, "gab_listed":       true if the the number is listed in the global address book, "number":           <the phone number, currently, this will be equal to the sip_username>, "pstn":             <boolean specifying if number is a PSTN>, "private_id":       <private identity associated with this number>
+      "sip_password":     <a randomly-generated SIP password for the number, only available at creation>, "sip_uri":          <the SIP uri of the number>, "sip_username":     <the user portion of the SIP URI, i.e. exactly what the user should enter into the client>
     }

 Make a GET request to `/1/accounts/<username>/numbers/` to retrieve